Amendment – In May 2023, this chapter was reviewed and updated throughout.

 Making safeguarding personal It engages the adult in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety.

 Staff should work to deliver effective safeguarding n line with the six principles of safeguarding (see Section 2, Principles).
 They should ensure that the adult has accessible information so that they can make informed choices about safeguarding: what it means, risks and benefits and possible consequences.

 7. Personal Budgets and Personal Health Budgets

-Regardless of the adult’s preferred method of managing a personal budget, the local authority still retains its duty of care with regard to the adult and their protection from abuse.
-South Tyneside Clinical Commissioning Group (CCG) also has responsibilities around the provision of personal health budgets.
+Regardless of the adult’s preferred method of managing a personal budget, the local authority retains its duty of care with regard to the adult and their protection from abuse.
+The Integrated Care Board (ICB) also has responsibilities around the provision of personal health budgets.

 Personalised care planning can enhance good safeguarding practice, bringing in people’s own resources and intelligence.
 Through empowering adults, organisations can help raise awareness of what is acceptable and use information from adults and their families to identify potential problems with providers.